Todd Oakes found himself a bit torn in this April 2013 game.

 Oakes watched his son play that day - and his team win - having spent nearly three decades as a coach in the pros and then in college.
 He coached after his own brief playing career.

 For Oakes, that he was there to watch his son and watch his team win was a blessing.
-That he's continuing to coach with Minnesota in 2016 still is.
+That he continued to coach with Minnesota continued to be.

 Doctors diagnosed Oakes with leukemia in 2012.
-It's come back twice in the years since, but he and his family have pushed through.
+It came back twice, but he and his family pushed through.
+In May 2016, however, it took his life.

 "Typically, as human beings, we say, ‘Why me?’
 Why is this happening to me?’"
 Oakes told The Minnesota Fellowship of Christian Athletes in February 2016 of his approach.
 "Maybe especially as Christians, we think we have God on our side and we think, ‘How can God let this happen to me?
 I’m a good man.
 I’ve planted good seeds along the way.'
 In 2012, my family and I decided to adopt the attitude of, ‘Why not me?’ "